RealNZ

 RealNZ is a New Zealand tourism company based in Queenstown.
 The company offers a range of travel, cruises and excursions in Queenstown, Milford Sound / Piopiotahi, Te Anau, Fiordland and Stewart Island / Rakiura.
-It also operates two skifields Cardrona Alpine Resort, and Treble Cone, and the International Antarctic Centre in Christchurch.
+It also operates two skifields Cardrona Alpine Resort, and Treble Cone.
 The company is the successor of a series of acquisitions in the South Island tourist sector over more than 60 years.
 The brand RealNZ was launched in October 2021 to bring together multiple brands and businesses including Real Journeys that were previously part of the Wayfare Group, although some of the businesses have retained individual branding.

 History

 Les Hutchins and his wife Olive originally bought the Manapouri-Doubtful Sound tour company in 1954.
-Their next acquisition was the company Fiordland Travel that had been set up to provide tours of the Te Anau-au glowworm caves.
+Their next acquisition was the company Fiordland Travel that had been set up to provide tours of the Te Ana-au glowworm caves.
 In the late 1960s, the Hutchins bought the TSS Earnslaw.
 Then they moved into Milford Sound / Piopiotahi and competed with government tourism.
 From 2002, Fiordland Travel Ltd operated all tourist excursions under the Real Journeys brand, and the company name was changed to Real Journeys Ltd in 2006.

 In 2002, Les Hutchins was made a Distinguished Companion of the New Zealand Order of Merit for services to conservation and tourism.

 A separate company Fiordland Explorer Cruises was first incorporated in July 2012, but the name was changed to Go Orange in August 2013.

 The purchase of the Cardrona Alpine Resort ski area in 2013 is one of its most significant acquisitions.
 Real Journeys purchased Christchurch's International Antarctic Centre in 2015.
 The group of companies owned by Real Journeys include the Stewart Island Experience launched in 2004 and Wild Kiwi Encounter, operated as a joint tourism venture with the Rakiura Maori Lands Trust, which was purchased in 2016.

 Queenstown Rafting, in which Real Journeys had been a 50% partner since 1996, was bought outright in 2016 along with the company's associate coach services company Kiwi Discovery.

 The Wayfare Group was formed in 2018 as a holding company for the multiple offerings, but was relaunched as RealNZ on 1 October 2021.

 The majority of the RealNZ company is still owned by the Hutchins family, through a holding company Real Group.